For SALE: State-Action Representation Learning for Deep Reinforcement Learning: State-Action Representation Learning

 \subsection{Evaluating Design Choices}

 The effectiveness of learning embeddings by modeling the dynamics of the environment is a natural consequence of the relationship between the value function and future states.
 However, there are many design considerations for which all alternatives are potentially valid and the approach adopted differs among related methods in the literature.
-In this section, we perform an extensive study over the design space to (1) show SALE uses the correct and highest performing set of choices, and (2) better understand which choices are the biggest contributors to the final performance of TD7.
+In this section, we perform an extensive study over the design space to (1) show SALE uses the correct and highest performing set of choices, and (2) better understand which choices are the biggest contributors to performance when using SALE.

-In \autoref{fig:design} we display the mean percent loss of each possible choice.
+In \autoref{fig:design} we display the mean percent loss when modifying SALE in the TD7 algorithm (to be fully introduced in \autoref{subsec:TD7}).
 The percent loss is determined from the average performance at 1M time steps, over 10 seeds and five benchmark environments (HalfCheetah, Hopper, Walker2d, Ant, Humanoid)~\citep{OpenAIGym}.
 A more detailed description of each variation and complete learning curves can be found in \autoref{appendix:sec:design}.

 \textbf{Learning target.} TD7 trains the encoders by minimizing the MSE between the state-action embedding~$z^{sa}$ and a learning target of the next state embedding $z^{s'}$~(\autoref{eqn:encoder_loss}).
 We test several alternate learning targets.
-OFENet uses the next state~$s'$ as the target~\citep{ota2020can} while SPR~\citep{schwarzer2020data} uses the embedding $z_\text{target}^{s'}$ from a target network obtained by Polyak averaging the parameters with weight $0.01$.
+OFENet uses the next state~$s'$ as the target~\citep{ota2020can} while SPR~\citep{schwarzer2020data} uses the embedding $z_\text{target}^{s'}$ from a target network obtained with an exponential moving average with weight $0.01$.
 Drawing inspiration from Bisimulation metrics~\citep{ferns2011bisimulation}, DeepMDP~\citep{gelada2019deepmdp} use an objective that considers both the next state embedding $z^{s'}$ and the reward~$r$.
-We test including a prediction loss on the reward by having the encoder~$g$ output both $z^{sa}$ and $r^\text{pred}$ where $r^\text{pred}$ is trained with the MSE to $r$.
-Finally, we test the next state-action embedding $z^{s'a'}$ as the target, where $a'$ is sampled from the target policy.
+We test including a prediction loss on the reward by having the encoder~$g$ output both $z^{sa}$ and $r^\text{pred}$ where $r^\text{pred}$ is trained with the MSE to the reward~$r$.
+Finally, we test the next state-action embedding $z^{s'a'}$ as the target, where the action~$a'$ is sampled from the target policy.